codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds.md

 ## Overview

-Our Xero Bank Feeds integration allows you to set up a bank feed from a bank account in your application (the source account) to an account within Xero (the target account).
+Our Xero Bank Feeds integration allows you to set up a bank feed from a bank account in your application (the source bank account) to an account within Xero (the target bank account).
 After a feed connection is established, you can push bank transactions from the source account to the target account.

 ![xero-bank-feeds-flowchart](/img/bank-feeds-api/xero-bank-feeds/xero-bank-feeds-flowchart.png "Flowchart showing bank transactions pushed from your application to Xero")

 With access to bank feeds, your customers can more easily reconcile bank transactions against accounting entries, like invoices and bills.

-Bank feeds functionality is part of our existing [Xero integration](/integrations/accounting/xero/accounting-xero).
+Bank feeds functionality is part of our existing [Xero accounting integration](/integrations/accounting/xero/accounting-xero).

 ## Supported data types and operations​

 Bank feeds are represented as streams of [Bank account transactions](/accounting-api#/schemas/BankTransactions) pushed to Codat in chronological order.
+Target bank accounts are represented as [Bank feed accounts](/bank-feeds-api#/schemas/BankFeedAccount).

+Bank feeds are pushed to Xero immediately, not on a schedule.

 ## How it works​